Small-Bodies-Node/catch-apis/README.md

 pytest tests
 ```

+> Pro tip!
+Use `--capture=tee-sys` to see CATCH and CATCH APIs console output produced during tests.

 Live database tests are in the `live-tests` directory.
 They require a
 configured `.env` file with `DEPLOYMENT_TIER=LOCAL`.
 The queries rely on
 Catalina, Spacewatch, NEAT, PanSTARRS, and SkyMapper data.